 - 3/4 cup lactose free half-and-half (or coconut cream)

 - 1 teaspoon salt

 - Preheat oven to 375˚F.

-- In a large saucepan, melt butter or margarine over medium heat.
+- In a large saucepan, melt margarine over medium heat.
 Whisk in flour until combined.
 Add garlic, milk and half-and-half, whisking until smooth.
 Whisk in pumpkin puree and salt.
 Bring to simmer.
 Once thoroughly heated, remove from heat.